 Seeds and fruits smaller than 3 mm should be cracked.
 Avoid the use of high speed mills in preparing the samples, and exercise care that no appreciable amount of moisture is lost during preparation and that the portion taken is representative of the official sample.
 After placing the above said amount of the drug in the tared evaporating dish dry at 105°C for 5 hours, and weigh.
 Continue the drying and weighing at one hour interval until difference between two successive weighings corresponds to not more than 0.25 per cent.
-Constant weight is reached when two consecutive weighting after drying for 30 minutes in an descentor, show not more than 0.01g difference.
+Constant weight is reached when two consecutive weighting after drying for 30 minutes and cooling for 30 minutes in an desceator, show not more than 0.01g difference.